geoffreylewis/personal_profile_page/README.md

 ## Additional Notes

 This was my first time uploading to GitHub (and using GitHub Desktop to do so).
 I even learned how to write/format my first README file (yes, this one that you're reading right now).
+This whole process has been an extremely valuable learning experience for me.

 ## Author(s)